dant3/JavaPlaylistParser/README.md

 JavaPlaylistParser is a toolkit for detecting and extracting metadata and structured text content from various documents using existing parser libraries.

+Android support: added support for read timeout as it does not throw exception when was parsing stream instead of playlist
+	(ex. http://s3.mediastreaming.it:7100/;stream.nsv/listen.pls is a stream, but contain .pls so it is considered as playlist)

 Using JPP in your application
 ------------